semgrep/semgrep-docs/docs/semgrep-cloud-platform/slack.md

 ##### Check your filters

-If you have set up any filter, such as filtering for a specific policy or project, all conditions of that filter must be present for the notificatin to be sent.
+If you have set up any filter, such as filtering for a specific policy or project, all conditions of that filter must be present for the notification to be sent.
 Review your filters by following the steps in [Changing Slack notification settings](#changing-slack-notification-settings).

 #### Permissions not up-to-date